Become a Certified Positive Organisational Psychology Practitioner (Level 5 Diploma)

 On successful completion of your diploma, you will receive a certificate stating that you hold a Level 5 Diploma in Positive Organisational Psychology.
-You may refer to yourself as a Positive Organisational Psychology Practitioner (PPGDip) and will be eligible to apply for Professional Membership status with the Guild (see below).
+You may refer to yourself as a Positive Organisational Psychology Practitioner or Positive Psychology Facilitator (PPGDip) and will be eligible to apply for Professional Membership status with the Guild (see below).

 Please note that this course is academically rigorous.
 It is also a professional course with practical applications for the real world.
 It will prepare you for professional practice and further academic studies (e.g. a Masters degree in Applied Positive Psychology, known as a MAPP degree).